-- (1) During the specified period all schools, higher education institutions and other educational institutions in the restricted area must remain closed, except that schools and other educational institutions providing education at grade 11 and 12 levels may resume face to face learning from 22 July 2020. - (2) In the Erongo region, excluding the restricted area, during the specified period - - (a) schools and educational institutions providing early childhood development learning, preprimary learning and primary education at grade one to three and grade seven levels, or secondary education at grade nine, 11 and 12 levels may continue face to face learning; - (b) schools and educational institutions providing primary education at grade four, five and six levels and secondary education at grade eight and 10 levels must remain closed but may resume face to face learning on 3 August 2020. - (3) The closure of schools, higher education institutions and other educational institutions contemplated in subregulation (1) and (2) does not prevent - - (a) in the case of a state school, the relevant minister responsible for education; and - (b) in any other case, the governing body of the school or institution in question, from employing other alternative forms of learning that do not involve the physical presence of learners or students at the schools or institutions.
+- (1) During the specified period schools, higher education institutions and other educational institutions in the restricted area must remain closed except that schools and other educational institutions providing secondary education from the level of the tenth grade, eleventh grade and the twelfth grade may continue face to face learning. - (2) In the Erongo region, excluding the restricted area, during the specified period - - (a) schools and other educational institutions providing early childhood development learning and pre-primary learning must remain closed until 31 August 2020; - (b) schools and other educational institutions providing primary education from the level of the first grade to the level of the seventh grade and secondary education from the level of the eight and the ninth grade must remain closed until 31 August 2020; - (c) schools and other educational institutions providing secondary education from the level of the tenth grade, eleventh grade and the twelfth grade may continue face to face learning; and - (d) higher education institutions may continue face to face learning. - (3) The closure of schools, higher education institutions and other educational institutions contemplated in subregulation (1) and (2) does not prevent - - (a) in the case of a state school, the relevant minister responsible for education; and - (b) in any other case, the governing body of the school or institution in question, from employing other alternative forms of learning that do not involve the physical presence of learners or students at the schools or institutions.

-(4) Every head of a school, higher educational institution and other institution referred to in subregulation (1) and (2) must ensure that all persons accessing the premises and services of the school, higher educational institution and other institutions concerned at all times adhere to the measures to combat, prevent and suppress the spread of COVID-19 as specified in and under these regulations.
+(4) Heads of schools, higher education institutions and other educational institutions which may resume face to face learning must ensure that the persons accessing their premises at all times adhere to the measures to combat, prevent and suppress the spread of COVID-19 as specified in these regulations, the health regulations and other applicable regulations or directives.